Ashes and Diamonds: Plot

-The story takes place in Ostrowiec (probably Ostrowiec Świętokrzyski), Poland, and begins on 5 May 1945, one of the last days of World War II.
+The story takes place in Ostrowiec (probably Ostrowiec Świętokrzyski), Poland, and begins on 5 May 1945, one of the last days of World War II in Europe.
 The characters are all aware that the war will end soon.
 The Soviet Army had driven the German Army out of Ostrowiec in January, and the Communists are poised to take control of post-war Poland.
-In the story, Stefan Szczuka is the Secretary of the Province Committee of the Polish Workers' Party (PPR, a party of Communist orientation formed in the Soviet Union), and is expected to play an important role in the new government of Stalinist Poland.
+In the story, Stefan Szczuka is the Secretary of the Province Committee of the Polish Workers' Party (PPR, a party of Communist orientation formed in the Soviet Union), and is expected to play an important role in the new government of Soviet-controlled Poland.
 A jeep is transporting him to speak at a cement factory in Biała, a nearby town.
 The jeep is being driven by Frank Podgórski, who is the Secretary of the District Committee of the PPR.
 Podgórski recognizes a friend (Alicja Kossecka) walking alongside the road, and stops to greet her.
 Podgórski learns from her that her husband Antoni Kossecki, who was a local judge before the war, had returned from the German prison camp Groß-Rosen two days ago.
 He asks to visit them, and she agrees.
 Podgórski gets out of the car to talk with his friend which causes a delay.
 Szczuka impatiently honks the horn to get Podgórski to return to the jeep and resume the trip.
 Later, as they are driving, Podgórski explains to Szczuka who his friend Alicja Kossecka was and that her husband had just returned from the Nazi captivity.
 Szczuka mentions that he had also spent time in that prison camp, but cannot remember knowing anyone from Gross-Rosen named Kossecki.
 Podgórski suddenly remembers that Kossecki had been arrested under an assumed name, so that Szczuka would not have known him as Kossecki, but Podgórski cannot recall what his assumed name was.

 A short time later, after the jeep passes a narrow point in the road, they find a crowd surrounding another jeep lying on its side at a distance from the road.
 They stop and go to investigate.
 They find that the passengers, two workers named Smolarski and Gawlik, have been shot and killed, apparently ambushed at the narrow place in the road they had just passed.
 On the way back to their own jeep, Szczuka tells Podgórski that he thinks the shots were intended for him (Szczuka).
 Podgórski suddenly recalls that Kossecki's assumed name was Rybicki.
 Szczuka recognizes this name, but doesn't say very much about what he remembers.